rigobcastro/PyroCMS-Multiple-Images-FieldType/README.md

 PyroCMS-Multiple-Images-FieldType
 =================================

-Add multiple images to your streams using a very nice html5 file uploader [plupload](http://www.plupload.com/) version 1.5.7
+Add multiple images to your streams using a very nice html5 file uploader [plupload](http://www.plupload.com/)

 Team